 This kind of impasse irritates Yorke because the matter is beyond his control–the border sanctuary set-up and the shortage of troops impede his mission to make the place safe for the American setllers.
 Following a further attack, General Sheridan (J. Carrol Naish) gives Yorke informal permission to cross the border and smoke the Indians out of their hideouts, once and for all.

 A breach of international law, Wayne puts his loyalty to Sheridan, his commander from the Civil war, over and above the illegality of the mission.
 He accepts the plan wholeheartedly, unable to conceal his frustration over the unchecked Indian attacks.
 Wayne is even willing to risk court martial, though Sheridan promises to handpick the court’s members if it comes to that.

 This streak of independence is integral to the John Wayne charismatic heroes, all men living by their personal code of ethics rather than by a set of legal rules.
 It is interesting to mention that the script initially called for a scene in which Wayne is punished for his illegal action and is sent to London as a military adviser.

 However, director Ford thought that it was both anti-climactic and incongruent with the star's image, and the scene was deleted.
 Like most of Wayne's films, this Western also contains a rather straightforward confrontation between the generations, with Wayne again playing both biological and sociological father.

-Putting duty before love, during the Civil War, Lieutenant Colonel Kirby York followed orders and set fire to his wife's plantation, for which she has never forgiven him.
+Putting duty before love, during the Civil War, Lieutenant Colonel Kirby York followed orders and set fire to the plantation of his wife, Kathleen (Maureen O’Hara), for which she has never forgiven him.